-Responsibility (CSR) underscores our pledge to empower the communities in which we operate and strive to create positive change through various social initiatives.
-Through contribution in education, livelihood, healthcare and community development initiatives, we are helping to uplift the lives of many. empowering individuals and fostering sustainable One of our most notable accomplishments was the growth.
+Our investment of Rs.
+162 million in Corporate Social Responsibility (CSR) underscores our pledge to empower the communities in which we operate and strive to create positive change through various social initiatives.
+Through contribution in education, livelihood, healthcare and community development initiatives, we are helping to uplift the lives of many, empowering individuals and fostering sustainable growth.
 Our CSR team remained at the forefront during a critical time when half of the country was affected by devastating floods.
 This is because CSR remains a cornerstone of our identity beyond financial and operational successes.